wise4rmgod/OVmusicplayer/README.md

 ### 🖼️ Image loading
 A number of libraries which integrate popular image loading libraries into Jetpack Compose: [Coil](./coil/) and [Glide](./glide/).

-## Contributions

-Please contribute!
-We will gladly review any pull requests.
-Make sure to read the [Contributing](CONTRIBUTING.md) page first though.

 ### Code style

 To maintain the style and quality of the code, are used the bellow static analysis tools.
 All of them use properly configuration and you find them in the project root directory `.{toolName}`.